biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 - `std::move_only_function`
 - `std::copyable_function`

-They are all `function` wrappers, they serve the same goal of wrapping callables, just with different copyablility.
+They are all `function` wrappers, they serve the same goal of wrapping callables, just with different copyability.
-What if we can add a template parameter to represent the copyablility (or the more general traits), as N4159 similarily suggests:
+What if we can add a template parameter to represent the copyability (or the more general traits), as N4159 similarly suggests:

 ```cpp
 template <class T, bool Copyable>